hikari-no-yume/ponyplace/README.md

 Configuration
 -------------

 1. Make sure you have a `special-users.json` file in the `server/data` directory.
-Make sure the usernames listed have accounts attached, otherwise anyone can log in with that name and use mod powers.
+Make sure the usernames listed have accounts attached, otherwise anyone can create one with that name and use mod powers.
 Should be of format:

         {
             "joe": "creator",